 Policy

-The Radiation Exposure Compensation Act (RECA) is a lifeline to the thousands of people it has helped as they suffer from illnesses caused by US nuclear weapons testing.
+RECA is a lifeline for the thousands of people it has helped as they suffer from illnesses caused by US nuclear weapons testing.
+The program was most recently expanded in 2025.
 Unfortunately, the program still excludes many communities.

 An image of the library of Congress